Generalization performance of narrow one-hidden layer networks in the teacher-student setting: Discussion and conclusion

 \section{Discussion and conclusion}

-In this paper, we developed a theory for the typical generalization performance of a narrow one-hidden layer network in the presence of random i.i.d. data in the teacher-student scenario, for small temperature Bayesian learning and empirical risk minimization.
-Our theory highlights the presence of different phases and thermodynamic states, some corresponding to metastable ones able to trap the dynamics of full-batch GD both in the presence and absence of explicit noise.
-We further showed how the activation function is responsible for the appearance of different kinds of transitions in a Bayesian setting, in a manner that depends on the value of the temperature parameter.
+We developed a theory for the typical generalization performance of a narrow one-hidden-layer network in the teacher–student setting, under both finite-temperature Bayesian learning and empirical risk minimization.
+Our theory highlights the presence of distinct phases and thermodynamic states, including metastable ones that can trap the dynamics of full-batch GD, both with and without explicit noise.
+We further showed that the activation function is responsible for the appearance of different types of transitions in a Bayesian setting, in a manner that depends on the the temperature parameter.
 Interestingly, we identified a memorization phase in which the student network breaks permutation symmetry among its hidden units without aligning to the teacher's weights.
 This study differs from the recent work of \cite{oostwal_hidden_2021, citton_phase_2025}, which focuses on the large-temperature, infinite-data regime, and from \cite{nishiyama_solution_2025}, which investigates the storage capacity problem.
 It also goes beyond classical committee-machine analysis \cite{schwarze_statistical_1992, schwarze_learning_1993, engel_storage_1992, schwarze_discontinuous_1993, schwarze_learning_1993-1, urbanczik1997full, ahr1999statistical} by offering a theoretical framework valid for arbitrary inner and outer activation functions with regularized weights.

-Our work paves the way for additional investigations of more complex network models and input distributions.
-One limitation of this work is the focus on i.i.d. inputs, which considerably simplifies analytical derivations.
+Our work paves the way for additional investigations of more complex network architectures and input distributions.
+A key limitation of present analysis is the focus on i.i.d. inputs, which considerably simplifies analytical derivations.
 Extending the framework to structured inputs is crucial to model the learning performance on real datasets and is left for future work.
-For instance, we expect our analytical framework to be generalizable to input distributions expressed as mixtures of Gaussian with generic mean vectors and covariance matrices.
+For instance, we expect our analytical approach to be generalizable to input distributions modeled as mixtures of Gaussian with generic mean vectors and covariance matrices.